9 min read

 Disney vs. Netflix: Competition Heats Up In Streaming Services Fight

 Later this year, Disney will launch its streaming service, Disney+, a prime competitor to the incumbent streaming service leader, Netflix.

-As cord cutting continues unabated and classic TV models are now under pressure, Disney likely sees the need to catch up and enter the streaming market properly.
+As cord-cutting continues unabated and classic TV models are now under pressure, Disney sees the need to catch up and enter the streaming market properly.
 And with Disney’s latest move to take over operational control of Hulu, they seem to be picking up speed.

 Ultimately, Disney’s massive $71 billion acquisition of 21st Century Fox is what really counts here.
-Disney will acquire film franchises such as X-Men, Deadpool, and Avatar.
+Disney is acquiring film franchises such as X-Men, Deadpool, and Avatar.
 Disney’s TV presence will also increase.

 While Netflix has been busy building up its own content library and acting as a studio of sorts as it outspends its streaming rivals, Disney has a significant head start here and more so with the acquisition.

 Financially, Netflix is also nowhere near Disney, which is an EBITDA (and FCF) behemoth, as can be seen using AlphaSense below:

 While the two companies now have comparable enterprise value, the cash flow generation is light-years apart.
 This could prove costly to Netflix if Disney is able to starve other services of its premium content.
 Disney already announced that it will alter licensing agreements with Netflix, which could put pressure on Netflix to further spend on original content.